exasol/transformers-extension/doc/user_guide/user_guide.md

 This Exasol Extension provides UDFs for interacting with Hugging Face's Transformers API in order to use pre-trained models on an Exasol Cluster.

-User Defined Function, UDFs for short, are scripts in various programming languages that can be executed in the Exasol Database.
+User Defined Functions, UDFs for short, are scripts in various programming languages that can be executed in the Exasol Database.
 They can be used by the user for more flexibility in data processing.
 In this Extension we provide multiple UDFs for you to use on your Exasol Database.
 You can find a more detailed documentation on UDFs [here](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).

 UDFs and the necessary [Script language Container](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm) are stored in Exasol's file system BucketFS, and we also use this to store the Hugging Face models on the Exasol Cluster.

 More information on The BucketFS can be found [here](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).

 ## Getting Started